Biology Research Opportunities

 Obligations: An oral presentation or a poster of the research accomplished must be given at the spring undergraduate research symposium held on the Gustavus campus.

 Grant Size: While the committee will entertain any justified request, the usual maximum is $500.00.
 These funds are expected to be used for purchasing supplies that are not routinely available in the department.

-The online submission form located at https://gustavus.edu/forms/sigma-xi-research-proposal, will prompt you for the proposal title, the student(s) applying, and the faculty mentor.
+The online submission form, located at https://gustavus.edu/forms/sigma-xi-research-proposal, will prompt you for the proposal title, the student(s) applying, and the faculty mentor.
+The proposal should be a single PDF document.
 In the main body of the proposal, explain the proposed work and place it into the context of what is presently known.
 Explain what experiments you plan to do and their anticipated outcomes.
 Do not assume that the evaluators are familiar with your research area.
 The committee will give priority to those proposals that state a clear research goal that attempts to answer a question.
 Proposals seeking funds for repeating the work of others will be funded only if the work is appropriate to longer range research projects.
 Any proposal that does not follow these guidelines will be returned without review.